-The PORTfolio program is a unique fouryear experience that seeks to fully integrate liberal and experiential learning by consciously relating the two.
+The PORTfolio program is a unique four-year experience that seeks to fully integrate liberal and experiential learning by consciously relating the two.
 PORTfolio brings the liberal arts to life for selected students by allowing them to pursue their college education while using the Chesapeake Bay, the cities of Hampton Roads, and the world as their classroom.
-Complementing a student's major, PORTfolio offers an integrated program of team-taught seminars, co-curricular activities, and learning opportunities that connect the best of a arts education with real-world experiences.
+Complementing a student's major, PORTfolio offers an integrated program of teamtaught seminars, co-curricular activities, and learning opportunities that connect the best of a liberal arts education with real-world experiences.
 Students in the program develop an electronic portfolio that helps them connect the lessons of the classroom to the world beyond the campus and link field experiences to their formal education.
 Freshmen are admitted to the program based on their academic, service, and leadership experience, and on their potential.
 Students may apply for PORTfolio at the same time they apply to the University.
 Inquiries about the PORTfolio Program may be addressed to the Office of Enrollment Services.

-Winter and Summer Sessions
+Winter Session and Summer Semester

-Virginia Wesleyan offers classes during special Winter and Summer Sessions that support students' timely graduation, whether they are behind in coursework or planning to graduate early.
-These shorter sessions have the contact hours and academic workload that in a regular semester would be distributed across 15 weeks; they do so, however, in ways not available or not as effectively pursued in conventional semesters.
-Hence, courses during these sessions, many of which involve field trips, travel components, and pedagogical innovations, reflect an experimental, experiential quality while maintaining the same rigorous academic standards as other courses.
+Virginia Wesleyan offers special Winter and Summer courses that support students' timely graduation, whether they are behind in coursework or planning to graduate early.
+These shorter sessions have the contact hours and academic workload of a regular 15-week semester, however in ways not available or not as effectively pursued in conventional semesters.
+Courses may involve field trips, travel components, and contain experimental, experiential qualities while maintaining the same rigorous academic standards as other courses.
 The courses offered vary from year to year.
 Many courses, including those with special travel or experiential components, are taught only in Winter or Summer Sessions.